Farmers Market Insurance as a Risk Management Tool

-Can I save money on insurance by simply hosting a safe, low-risk farmers market?
+Can I save money on farmers market insurance by simply hosting a safe, low-risk farmers market?

 This is a very relevant question.
 With the high cost of insurance, isn’t it easier to rely on good safety practices to protect the market?
 Good safety practices are essential, but they aren’t a substitute for insurance.
 One of the primary benefits an insurance policy provides is an attorney to assist in defending against claims.